tabcat/dynamic-content/ARTICLE.md

 This presents the problem of having few and unreliable peers to sync with.
 One solution is to add reliable database peers to the mix, either self-hosted or on hosted by a service.
 There are two disadvantages to this approach:
-  1. Each project must build infra tools
+- Each project must build infra tools
-  2. Users need an instance of each database protocol used It would be benefit all related protocols to have general solution for asynchronous replication of dynamic content.
+- Users need an instance of each database protocol used

+It would be benefit all related protocols to have general solution for asynchronous replication of dynamic content.<br/>
-Think pinning layer for dynamic content.
+*Think pinning layer for dynamic content.*

 ## Achieving Dynamicity